ARTICLES

 Content Creation: The Heart of Your Website

 Remember, content is king.
 It’s what your visitors come for.
 Good content can turn a casual browser into a dedicated customer.
 You can either create content internally or hire a professional copywriter.
-They typically charge per word or page, and can create content for your homepage, about page, contact page, service pages, and even things like case studies and articles.
+They typically charge per word or page and can create content for your homepage, about page, contact page, service pages, and even things like case studies and articles.
 You should budget around £50 – £100 per page, depending on whether you hire a freelancer or an agency.

 Images and Multimedia: Jazzing It Up